SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

 The entitlement differs for the pricing option of your account:

+**Free Tier option with Pay-as-you-go (PAYG) or Cloud Platform Enterprise Agreement (CPEA) account** or **SAP Business Technology Platform Trial**

+You need to manually setup the subaccount and assign role collections to users, follow the instructions in [Setup of a SAP Business Technology Platform subccount manually](../freetier/README.md).

 **Consumption-based SAP BTP Account:**
 No entitlement necessary.
 Be sure that you have enough credits to run the services.